 The University seeks to ensure a positive living, learning and working environment for all LMU community members.
 Specifically, this policy prohibits unwelcome, harassing conduct on the basis of race, religious creed, color, national origin, ancestry, physical disability, mental disability, legally protected medical condition (cancer-related or genetic characteristic), marital status, sex (including gender identity or gender expression as defined by law, pregnancy, childbirth, breastfeeding or related medical condition), age 40 or over, military or veteran status, sexual orientation, genetic information or any other bases protected by federal (including but not limited to Title VI and Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990), state or local law.
 Students, faculty and staff should be aware of and avoid actions that others may construe as unwelcome and/or harassing.

-The link to the Discriminatory Harassment and Complaint Process can be found in Section C.11 in the Addenda.
+The Discriminatory Harassment and Complaint Process can be found by following the link below: Discriminatory Harassment Complaint Process

 7. Faculty/Student Dating Policy